Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Simulation Study

 We conducted a series of simulations to compare the performance of different allocation strategies in the context of two-phase, multiwave sampling with multiple parameters of interest.
 We considered the problem of efficiently estimating logistic regression coefficients from the following models:

-Motivated by real-world examples, we considered scenarios corresponding to different parameters of interest and aspects of the data-generating process including correlation level and degree of measurement error in Phase 1 variables (Table \ref{TabSetup}).
+Motivated by real-world examples, we focused on the measurement error setting, which can be viewed as a special case of missing data in which the error-free phase 2 variables are missing at phase 1, but error-prone phase 1 variables are correlated with the missing values.
+Within this framework, we considered scenarios corresponding to different parameters of interest and features of the data-generating process including correlation levels and degree of measurement error in phase 1 variables (Table \ref{TabSetup}).
 These scenarios fall into three broad categories: Two Outcomes of interest (Scenario 2O), Two Predictors of interest (Scenario 2P), and Two Outcomes and Two Predictors of interest (Scenario 2O2P).

 Our two motivating examples fall under Scenario 2O, but can easily be extended to the others.
 The first is the Vanderbilt Comprehensive Care Clinic (VCCC) HIV/AIDS cohort, where the relationship between CD4 cell count and two binary outcomes, AIDS-defining event and death, are of each interest \citep{melekhin2010postpartum, Giganti2020}.
-These two outcomes are highly correlated because OI may lead to death, and similar causes may also lead to both infection and death independently.
+These two outcomes are highly correlated because AIDS may lead to death, and similar causes may also lead to both AIDS and death independently.
 A second motivating example is the PCORI Maternal Weight study, where the relationship between maternal weight change during pregnancy and two outcomes with low correlation, childhood obesity and asthma, were of interest \citep{Shepherd2023}.
+In both studies, phase 1 consisted of error-prone measurements obtained from electronic health records, while phase 2 involved chart review to obtain error-free measurements for the variables of interest.